 Download the Veterans Day Activity

-Then, grab our Veterans Day Writing Centers for even more learning fun!
+Then, hop over and grab our Veterans Day Writing Centers for even more learning fun!

 More Cut and Paste Sentences

 I love doing cut and paste sentences with my little learners!
 They are excellent practice for beginning readers and writers.
 We have a pack for every month!
 Our full pack for November is available HERE.